 X509 certificates may contain information about what purposes keys contained within them can be used for.
 For example "TLS WWW Server Authentication" or "Email Protection".
 This "key usage" information is held internally to the certificate itself.
 In addition the trust store containing trusted certificates can declare what purposes we trust different certificates for.
 This "trust" information is not held within the certificate itself but is "meta" information held alongside it.
 This "meta" information is associated with the certificate after it is issued and could be determined by a system administrator.
 For example a certificate might declare that it is suitable for use for both "TLS WWW Server Authentication" and "TLS Client Authentication", but a system administrator might only trust it for the former.
 An X.509 certificate extension exists that can record extended key usage information to supplement the purpose information described above.
 This extended mechanism is arbitrarily extensible and not well suited for a generic library API; applications that need to validate extended key usage information in certificates will need to define a custom "purpose" (see below) or supply a nondefault verification callback (X509_STORE_set_verify_cb_func(3)).

 X509_STORE_CTX_set_purpose() sets the purpose for the target certificate being verified in the ctx.
-Built-in available values for the purpose argument are X509_PURPOSE_SSL_CLIENT, X509_PURPOSE_SSL_SERVER, X509_PURPOSE_NS_SSL_SERVER, X509_PURPOSE_SMIME_SIGN, X509_PURPOSE_SMIME_ENCRYPT, X509_PURPOSE_CRL_SIGN, X509_PURPOSE_ANY, X509_PURPOSE_OCSP_HELPER and X509_PURPOSE_TIMESTAMP_SIGN.
+Built-in available values for the purpose argument are X509_PURPOSE_SSL_CLIENT, X509_PURPOSE_SSL_SERVER, X509_PURPOSE_NS_SSL_SERVER, X509_PURPOSE_SMIME_SIGN, X509_PURPOSE_SMIME_ENCRYPT, X509_PURPOSE_CRL_SIGN, X509_PURPOSE_ANY, X509_PURPOSE_OCSP_HELPER, X509_PURPOSE_TIMESTAMP_SIGN and X509_PURPOSE_CODE_SIGN.
 It is also possible to create a custom purpose value.
-Setting a purpose will ensure that the key usage declared within certificates in the chain being verified is consistent with that purpose as well as, potentially, other checks.
-Every purpose also has an associated default trust value which will also be set at the same time.
-During verification this trust setting will be verified to check it is consistent with the trust set by the system administrator for certificates in the chain.
+Setting a purpose requests that the key usage and extended key usage (EKU) extensions optionally declared within the certificate and its chain are verified to be consistent with that purpose.
+For SSL client, SSL server, and S/MIME purposes, the EKU is checked also for the CA certificates along the chain, including any given trust anchor certificate.
+Potentially also further checks are done (depending on the purpose given).
+Every purpose also has an associated default trust value, which will also be set at the same time.
+During verification, this trust setting will be verified to check whether it is consistent with the trust set by the system administrator for certificates in the chain.

 X509_STORE_CTX_set_trust() sets the trust value for the target certificate being verified in the ctx.
 Built-in available values for the trust argument are X509_TRUST_COMPAT, X509_TRUST_SSL_CLIENT, X509_TRUST_SSL_SERVER, X509_TRUST_EMAIL, X509_TRUST_OBJECT_SIGN, X509_TRUST_OCSP_SIGN, X509_TRUST_OCSP_REQUEST and X509_TRUST_TSA.
 It is also possible to create a custom trust value.
 Since X509_STORE_CTX_set_purpose() also sets the trust value it is normally sufficient to only call that function.
 If both are called then X509_STORE_CTX_set_trust() should be called after X509_STORE_CTX_set_purpose() since the trust setting of the last call will be used.